 (iii) Africa-Apartheid to Democracy

-(iv) South-East Asia-Vietnam
+(iv) South-East Asia-Vietnam - Decolonization and Underdevelopment:

-(i) Factors constraining development: Latin America, Africa
+(i) Factors constraining development: Latin America, Africa - Unification of Europe:

 (i) Post War Foundations: NATO and European Community

-(ii) Consolidation and Expansion of European Community
+(ii) Consolidation and Expansion of the European Community

-27. Disintegration of Soviet Union and the Rise of the Unipolar World: (i) Factors leading to the collapse of Soviet communism and the Soviet Union, 1985-1990
+(iii) European Union. - The disintegration of Soviet Union and the Rise of the Unipolar World: (i) Factors leading to the collapse of Soviet communism and the Soviet Union, 1985-1990

 3. Geography